dotnet/docs/docs/core/diagnostics/debug-memory-leak.md

 We're still publishing more diagnostic tutorials.
 You can read the [draft versions here](https://github.com/dotnet/diagnostics/tree/master/documentation/tutorial).

 This tutorial covered the basics of key .NET diagnostic tools.
-For advanced usage see the reference docs:
+For advanced usage, see the following reference documentation:

 * [dotnet-trace](dotnet-trace.md) to list processes.
 * [dotnet-counters](dotnet-counters.md) to check managed memory usage.